ludiuz/ivs-proj2/README.md

 ### Setting up a virtual environment
-To create a virtual environment using Python's built-in venv module, follow these steps:
+To create a virtual environment using Python's built-in env module, follow these steps:

 1. #### Open a terminal and navigate to the project directory.
 2. #### Run one of the following command to create a virtual environment named venv: